 Software Engineer, Sable Technologies: led development of Graphical User Interfaces and Database Programs for the Restaurant Industry using Visual Basic/Access.
 Applications included Employee Timekeeping, Employee Scheduling, Employee Database, and Reporting on all aspects of restaurant operation.

 Developer, Myers-Holum: participated in team development of a GUI to a large, character-based accounting program using Visual Basic/Access.
+Major contributions included automated generation of all code modules to transfer records between client and server, and automated linking of thousands of controls to related topics in context-sensitive Windows Help files.

 Associate Principal Programmer/Analyst, Morrison-Knudsen Engineers, Inc.: worked closely and synergistically with engineers to develop well-designed application programs; areas included water resources, hydropower, railroad engineering, structural analysis, and graphic displays.